Illinois

 Design-Build Impact: This bill explicitly gives Illinois county water commissions the authority to enter into design-build contracts and use a design-build delivery system for architecture, infrastructure, engineering, land surveying, public art or interpretive exhibits, and related services, as required, and the labor, materials, equipment, and other construction services for the project.
 It will be up to these commissions to determine if it is in the commission’s best interest for a particular project to utilize design-build.
 This will enable the state’s water and wastewater sectors to potentially have full design-build permissions without limitations.

-Last Action: February 17, 2026: The bill is within the HOUSE Committee on PUBLIC UTILITIES and has a hearing set for February 24.
+Last Action: March 27, 2026: The bill is within the HOUSE Committee on PUBLIC UTILITIES.
+The bill had a hearing March 24.
+The bill was re-referred to the HOUSE Committee on RULES under Rule 19(a).

 Status: In Committee